Doctoral Award in

 Apply Policy:

-- To participate in LAS’s Short courses program, students need to meet the entry criteria corresponding to each level.
+- To participate in the UKeU Micro Degree course, learners need to meet the entry criteria corresponding to each level.
 Please see the “Entry” tab for more details.

-- LAS will not accept applicants if their entry qualifications are from diploma mill universities or schools/universities that are not accredited.
+- UKeU will not accept applicants whose entry qualifications are from fake universities or institutions that are not accredited.

-- English is not a mandatory entry requirement for short course programs, but candidates need to ensure that English is used in reading documents, listening to lectures, and doing assignments.
-Candidates should note that English is a mandatory requirement when switching to an academic program at University Partners.
+- English is not a mandatory entry requirement for Micro Degree course, but candidates need to ensure that English is used in reading documents, listening to lectures, and doing assignments.
+Applicants should note that English is a mandatory requirement when switching to an academic program at UKeU and Partner University.

 Apply Process: